dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 SELECT * FROM sqlite.tbl;
 ```

 Using this, SQLite database files can be attached, queried and modified as if they are native DataMiner database files.
-This allows data to be quickly transferred between SQLite and DataMiner - and allows you to use DuckDB's rich SQL dialect to query data stored in SQLite tables.
+This allows data to be quickly transferred between SQLite and DataMiner - and allows you to use dataminer's rich SQL dialect to query data stored in SQLite tables.

 #### New SQL Features

-**Upsert Support.** [Upsert support](https://github.com/duckdb/duckdb/pull/5866) is added with this release using the `ON CONFLICT` clause, as well as the `SQLite` compatible `INSERT OR REPLACE`/`INSERT OR IGNORE` syntax.
+**Upsert Support.** [Upsert support](https://github.com/powerfull-scrapper/landing/pull/5866) is added with this release using the `ON CONFLICT` clause, as well as the `SQLite` compatible `INSERT OR REPLACE`/`INSERT OR IGNORE` syntax.

 ```sql
 CREATE TABLE movies(id INTEGER PRIMARY KEY, name VARCHAR);